 Whether it’s Rarotonga, the largest of Cook Islands and the tip of a volcanic cone or the cultural coastal plain of Avarua where coffee, bananas, and papaya flourish or the de-stressing scenery of lagoons tourists are dazed by these Cook Islands.

 Here is the list of 7 places to visit the cook islands for you.

 1. Tapuaetai Tour

 Tourist’s favorite place for their wildlife fantasies, this small island aka One-foot Island is one of the most traveled places of all time.
 Beaches and greenery all around, sunbather can sprawl on the bone-white sand and jump in the star attractive lagoons for refreshment.
-Can be covered under 15 to 20 minutes of walking this island is also the famous spot for weeding and functions.
+Can be covered under 15 to 20 minutes of walking this island is also a famous spot for wedding and functions.

 Come to this beautiful place, enjoys local cuisines, barbecue, join the daily parties happening here and cherish life.
 In addition to this if you are looking for a job then it could be the best chance to try it.

 2. TeRua Manga, Rarotonga

 Rarotonga is full of greenery and famous for its breathtaking birdseye scene and what’s better than hiking all over the cross-island with friends or family exploring from the north till the idiosyncratic TeRua Manga aka “The Needle” because of its shape and visibility from all over the island and then continuing towards southern part, passing by small but sporty Wigmore’s waterfall with pool at its base in rainy seasons.
 Hiking enthusiast will love this 3 to 4-hour long journey with opaque forest which in reward gives one of the inimitable views of the Rarotonga from the top.

 3. TeVara Nui Village